fastlane/docs/docs/actions/zip.md

-  `path` | Path to the directory or file to be zipped | `output_path` | The name of the resulting zip file | `verbose` | Enable verbose output of zipped file | `true`
+  `path` | Path to the directory or file to be zipped | `output_path` | The name of the resulting zip file | `verbose` | Enable verbose output of zipped file | `true` `password` | Encrypt the contents of the zip archive using a password |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>